 Clinical Specialist Physiotherapist at Beaumont Hospital

 Physiotherapists commonly encounter people with migraine and neck pain.
 In fact, more than three quarters of people with migraine experience neck pain.
-This is due to the anatomical connections between nerves from the upper part of the neck, and nerves from the head and face.
+This is due to anatomical connections between upper neck nerves, and nerves from the head and face.

-The physiotherapist will ask questions about your neck pain and migraine, and will use a hands-on assessment to determine if the neck stiffness and pain may be a potential migraine trigger.
+The physiotherapist will ask questions about your neck pain and migraine.
+Similarly. they will use hands-on assessment to determine if the neck stiffness and pain may be a potential migraine trigger.

 Neck pain may be one trigger of many

-The treatment of migraine is unique and the physiotherapist will take into account that your neck will only ever be one trigger of many.
+The treatment of migraine is unique.
+The physiotherapist will take into account that your neck will only ever be one trigger of many.
 The management of neck-related symptoms in migraine usually involves hands-on treatment and exercises.
 However, all other triggers and lifestyle factors such as hormonal changes, sleep patterns, stress, skipping meals, and dehydration, obesity and not exercising need to be recognised and managed for overall successful migraine management.